 Group 5:

-Victor, Janice & Sheri
+Victor, Janice & Sheri Executive Function

 I found this presentation very interesting because it applies to many students I know from school.
 I personally have a few students who has very little self- and impulse-control.
 The apps they identified really peeked my interest.
 I'm looking forward to trying Photo Mind, Take a Chill, and Shreddar.
 I feel as though taking the time to introduce these apps in the classroom would have an amazing impact on their ability to focus and control blurting out in class.